robinafschool/samostatna-prace1/README.md

-# Responsive Web Project
+# Flask Photo Gallery

-A responsive website that demonstrates the use of flexbox and CSS grid for layout.
+A responsive Flask-based website that demonstrates the use of flexbox and CSS grid for layout.

 ## Features

+- Flask web application
 - Responsive design for mobile, tablet, and desktop
 - Navigation with smooth scrolling
 - Photo gallery using CSS Grid
 - Features section using Flexbox
-- Contact form with simple validation
+- Contact form with server-side processing

 ## Technologies Used

+- Python/Flask
-- HTML5
+- HTML5/Jinja2 Templates
 - CSS3 (Flexbox, Grid, Media Queries)
 - JavaScript